Room to Grow, Room to Serve, Room

 each week, and provides an opportunity for participants to "serve

 the Lord with gladness" through their love of music and their

 faith.
 There are many events that take place outside of worship.
-In 2013 some of the outside events the choir performed at: a Monarchs' game, Homecoming event for the NH Army National Guard, holiday caroling at New Horizons and the Brookside north end neighbors, and at a NH Fisher Cats game.
+In the past some of the outside events the choir performed at: a Monarchs' game, Homecoming event for the NH Army National Guard, holiday caroling at New Horizons and the Brookside north end neighbors, and at a NH Fisher Cats game.